jashburn8020/long-reads/fx_markets.md

 ### 5.7 Timing

-Now, let's discuss "Timing" in the context of the foreign exchange spot market.
 The FX market operates virtually 24 hours a day, five days a week, opening on Sunday evening in Asia (around 10 PM GMT in London) and closing on Friday evening in New York (around 10 PM GMT in London).
 This continuous trading schedule is possible due to the global network of financial centers, with trading activity following the sun as different regions come online during their local business hours.

 Understanding the different trading sessions – Asian, European, and North American – is crucial for spot FX traders as liquidity and volatility can vary significantly throughout the day.
 The **Asian session**, led by Tokyo and Sydney, is often characterized by lower volatility and tighter ranges compared to the other sessions.
 Major pairs involving the Japanese Yen (JPY) and Australian Dollar (AUD) tend to see the most activity during this time.